 The story starts after the death (by poisoning) of Colonel Paradine.
 His widow, a pretty young Italian woman in black, Maddalena Anna Paradine (Alida Valli) is arrested at her London home.
 A police inspector tells her that she is to go on trial for the murder of her blind, retired Colonel husband.

 During the “man talk”, Horfield insults Keane, telling him he brings too much passion to his arguments in court.
-Meanwhile Sophie confides with Gaye.
+Meanwhile, Sophie confides in Gaye.
 Sophie says that Horfield is clever but she’s “not sure if likes it”.
 Sophie adds “I shouldn’t tell you this…but I dread it when he takes a murder trial.
 He comes home looking so…”.
-Gaye interrupts and immediately emphatises with her hostess.
+Gaye interrupts and immediately emphasises with her hostess.

-Both understandthe strain that capital punishment cases have on their respective husbands.
-This reassuring her hostess.
+Both understand the strain that capital punishment cases have on their respective husbands.
+This reassured her hostess.
 The men join them.
 After distracting his wife and the others, Horfield shows himself as a lecherous and quite loathsome man (even more) and makes a blatant pass at Gaye, despite the others’ presence in the room.

 Gaye initially tells her husband that she thinks Mrs Paradine appears to be a nice woman and she doesn’t believe she’s a murderess.
 But after seeing her husband fall in love with her this feeling towards her turns to hate.
 She tells Judy her hopes that Mrs Paradine will be freed, fearing if Mrs Paradine’s sentenced to death by hanging that she won’t be able to compete with her for her husband’s love.

-The next day, Keane visits the Paradine’s mansion by pony and trap (as petrol rations were still in force at time of filming).
+The next day, Keane visits the Paradine’s mansion by pony and trap (as petrol rations were still in force at the time of filming).
 There he hopes to meet the family valet, Andre LaTour (Louis Jourdan in his English speaking debut).
-Keane looks round the house, his eyes are drawn to Mrs Paradine’s portrait above her bed and then he spots her lacy undies.
-His prolonged gaze at both showing his increasing passions towards his client.
+Keane looks around the house, his eyes are drawn to Mrs Paradine’s portrait above her bed and then he spots her lacy undies.
+His prolonged gaze at both shows his increasing passion for his client.

 Keane then returns to London with thoughts of using a defence argument with LaTour as a scapegoat or as an accomplice to the Colonel’s suicide.
 He then puts this suggestion to Mrs Paradine who is adamant that LaTour is not to be implicated in the case… and that’s all I’ll say and if you want to learn m the remainder of this film tale including the trial, it can be found in the usual ways.